How to start in HTML and web design

 - Support - Verify the hours of operation for phone support and check to see if the number is a toll-free number.

-- Changing companies - Verify their policy and how easy it will be for changing to another company if the time comes.
+- Changing companies - Verify their policy and how easy it is to change to another company if the time comes.

-- Site Statistics - While not a necessity, it is a nice feature; see if the company offers site statistics for your web page, allowing you to monitor how well your website is doing.
+- Site Statistics - While not necessary, it's nice to see if the company can give you statistics to tell you how well your website is doing.
 If not available, you could still use Google Analytics.

-- Business Account - See if the company will charge you additional fees if you begin to sell something off of your web site.
+- Business Account - See if the company charges you additional fees if you begin to sell something on your website.

-- Bandwidth Limitations - Verify that the company does not have a strict bandwidth limitation, which may limit the amount of traffic you are capable of receiving.
-It is important to realize that all companies will have a limit but verify it is something that is not expected to be broken.
+- Bandwidth Limitations - Verify that the company does not have a strict bandwidth limitation, which may limit the amount of traffic accepted.
+Realize that all companies have a limit but verify it is something that is not expected to be broken.

-- CGI, Perl, and PHP Scripts - While you may not immediately setup a page with CGI, Perl, or PHP script, but it is important for future use that you verify the server supports this.
-This allows you to setup counters, message boards, guest books and other various features in the future.
+- CGI, Perl, and PHP Scripts - While you may not immediately set up a page with CGI, Perl, or PHP script, it's important for future use you verify your server supports this.
+These scripts allow you to set up counters, message boards, guest books, and other scripts.

-Designing web pages goes much deeper than this basic introduction of web pages.
-Once you've got a good understanding of HTML and FTP you'll want to familiarize yourself with CSS to properly format and layout your web pages.
-If you're wanting to do more advanced features on your website such as forums, web page counters, guest books, online e-mail, etc. Becoming familiar with or learning CGI programming languages such as PHP or Perl are also a must.
+Designing web pages goes much deeper than this basic introduction.
+Once you understand of HTML and FTP familiarize yourself with CSS to properly format and layout your web pages.
+To do more advanced features on your website such as forums, web page counters, or e-mail form, you need to become familiar with CGI programming languages such as PHP, Perl, or Python.